4 Ways to Turn a Passive-Aggressive Communication Style into an Assertive One

 4 Signs That You Have a Passive-Aggressive Communication Style

 You might not notice your own communication style, but it’s extremely helpful to understand because it will help you communicate more effectively in the future.
-Here’s some telling signs your passive-aggressive communication style could be doing more harm than good for your relationships at work or in your personal life…
+Here are some telling signs your passive-aggressive communication style could be doing more harm than good for your relationships at work or in your personal life…

 - Your opinions are sometimes misunderstood – You may think you’re expressing your opinions and ideas in the best way possible, but if you find people responding with confusion or misinterpretation, it could mean you’re coming across in a pushy or overly passionate way about subjects others have differing opinions on.

-- You use your emotions to “get back” at people – those with a passive-aggressive communication style often allow their emotions – usually of anger and frustration - to take control of their verbal or non-verbal actions.
-This can often back-fire as although it can show you care, some may find it too intense to deal with and would prefer to talk about it in a calm and professional manner.
+- You use your emotions to “get back” at people – those with a passive-aggressive communication style often allow their emotions – usually anger and frustration - to take control of their verbal or non-verbal actions.
+This can often backfire as although it can show you care, some may find it too intense to deal with and would prefer to talk about it in a calm and professional manner.